0xMoSamir/0xMoSamir.github.io/_posts/2024-12-1-thm-stickers-shop.md

 If we tried to access the `http://your-target-ipaddress:8080/flag.txt` directly we will get this message -> **401 Unauthorized**

-I made I subdomain enumeration to see if there any hidden path and I used `gobuster` tool..
+I made a subdomain enumeration to see if there any hidden paths  using `gobuster` tool..

 ```bash
 gobuster dir -u http://your-target-ipaddress:8080/ -w /usr/share/wordlists/dirb/common.txt